Skip to contents

 Details

-PAR is calculated as the difference between the estimate for the reference subgroup and the setting average.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+PAR is calculated as the difference between the estimate for the reference subgroup and the mean (e.g. the national average).
+For more information on this inequality measure see Schlotheuber (2022) below.

-Interpretation: PAR assumes positive values for favourable indicators and negative values for non-favourable (adverse) indicators.
+Interpretation: PAR assumes positive values for favourable indicators and negative values for adverse indicators.
 The larger the absolute value of PAR, the higher the level of inequality.
-PAR is zero if no further improvement can be achieved (i.e., if all subgroups have reached the same level of the indicator as the reference subgroup or surpassed that level).
+PAR is 0 if no further improvement can be achieved (i.e., if all subgroups have reached the same level of the indicator as the reference subgroup or surpassed that level).

 Type of summary measure: Complex; absolute; weighted